MatthiasKauer/tim/README.markdown

 #tim amendments
-tim tries to simplify ti by relying on hledger for number crunching in background.
+tim tries to simplify ti by relying on [hledger](http://hledger.org/) (which must be on your path) for number crunching.

 Biggest changes: